vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneyarr.md

     **SY ADC**: "QFA451, report when assured of vacating via B9 to the right, runway 34L, cleared to land"

 If any aircraft need to depart during the arrival window, ensure that maximum efficiency is achieved by instructing them to line up as soon as the landing aircraft has cleared the threshold.
 Avoid go arounds at all costs, and if necessary, delay the departing aircraft where a gap between two arrivals is too tight.

+If necessary, provide traffic information on preceeding landing aircraft and clear the aircraft to land.
+If a clear collision risk exists, instruct the aircraft to go around.

+!!! phraseology
+    "JST521, traffic is an A320 on the runway shortly to vacate, runway 34R, cleared to land"

 ### WF Team Aircraft
 Most offical WorldFlight teams will conclude the event by flying the Scenic Arrival, including a low-level flight through Sydney Harbour.
 On completion of the harbour tracking, they will track to join the circuit in accordance with the table below: